 Null Annotations and Legacy Code

 When working with legacy code that doesn’t have nullability annotations, you’ll need to balance the strictness of nullable reference types with the flexibility of existing code.
-One option is to disable nullable reference types in legacy files using #nullable disable
+One option is to disable nullable reference types in legacy files using #nullable disable to prevent compiler warnings from flooding your project.

 However, it’s worth considering adding nullability annotations to your existing codebase over time.
 This process involves updating method signatures, return types, and variable declarations to explicitly mark them as nullable or non-nullable.